Reid Sinnett: San Antonio Brahmas (first stint)

 On November 18, 2022, Sinnett was assigned to the San Antonio Brahmas of the XFL.
 He was placed on injured reserve after suffering a broken foot.
 He was released from his contract on July 29, 2023.

 Cincinnati Bengals

 On July 29, 2023, Sinnett signed with the Cincinnati Bengals due to Joe Burrow suffering a calf strain in training camp.
 He was waived on August 29.
 He would later be signed to the Bengals’ practice squad on September 22; after former practice squad quarterback Will Grier was signed to the active roster of the New England Patriots.
 On September 25, Sinnett was promoted to the active roster.
 He was waived on October 2.

 San Antonio Brahmas (second stint)

 On January 22, 2024, Sinnett re-signed with the Brahmas.
 He was subsequently waived by the team.

 Houston Roughnecks

 On January 24, 2024, Sinnett was claimed off waivers by the Houston Roughnecks.
 He was released on October 3.

 Madrid Bravos

 On October 29, 2024, Sinnett signed with the Madrid Bravos of the European League of Football.
+During the season, Sinnett threw for 3,953 yards and 50 touchdowns & was named league MVP.
+Sinnett announced his retirement from professional football on November 14, 2025.